-The Cyprus Refugee Council (CyRC), is an independent, non-profit organization, established in 2017, as the evolution of the Humanitarian Affairs Unit (2006-2017) of the NGO Future Worlds Center.
-During its 13 years of operation, the organisation has grown significantly to become an expert on refugee related issues, making it one of the main actors in Cyprus.
-CyRC strives to safeguard, support and advocate for the rights of vulnerable groups in Cyprus, promoting their effective integration, as well as working closely with the local society in order to provide quality services at the individual, community and policy level.
+The Cyprus Refugee Council (CyRC), is an independent, non-profit organisation, established in 2017 as the evolution of the Humanitarian Affairs Unit of the NGO Future Worlds Center.
+CyRC’s team is made up of dedicated professionals with extensive experience working directly with refugees, asylum seekers, detainees, trafficking victims, survivors of torture and people in an irregular migration situation.
+The organisation has as its mission to safeguard, support and advocate for the rights of vulnerable groups in Cyprus, promoting their effective integration and working closely with local communities in order to provide quality services.

 CyRC utilises an inter-disciplinary approach to provide individualised legal, social and psychological support to people on the move in Cyprus, with the aim to ensure access to rights, integration into the local communities, and improved wellbeing.

 The main objectives of CyRC’s ATD pilot are to reduce immigration detention, promote engagement-based ATD, and contribute to the growing evidence and momentum on ATD at a national and regional level.
 The team provides individualised case management-based support to people in detention or at risk of detention including people in the asylum process, people with irregular immigration status, and those with barriers to return.
 The approach is based on holistic support that encourages trust and supports engagement with the immigration system, working towards case resolution in the community.
 CyRC provides social counselling, mediation with the authorities, psychological support, legal advice, and referral to other organisations/services to cover people’s basic needs.